Published date: 16 Jun 2025

 While buying a house is symbolic of being independent, stable, and successful.
 For many, it is a milestone and a major financial commitment.
 Buying a home is one of the most expensive investments for most people, and the financial implications can be significant and long-term.
 One must consider several expenses such as loan EMIs if they are seeking financial aid, insurance, maintenance, and lastly, taxes.
-Talking about taxes, there are several different types of taxes one is liable to pay when purchasing a home, such as property tax, mortgage tax, transfer tax, GST, etc.
+Talking about taxes, there are several different types of taxes one is liable to pay when purchasing a home, such as property tax, mortgage tax, transfer tax, gst on property purchase, etc.

 Let’s understand what GST is and what GST on a residential property purchase entails.